 Both of these mechanisms can be set up by publishing certain DNS (Domain Name System) records.
 They are a set of instructions that are published and publicly visible for all domains (such as qwerty.com).
 These records instruct servers on how to interact with your domain.
 SPF and DMARC records provide information on how to handle emails sent using your domain.

-Usually, the IT administrator publishes the required SPF, DKIM and DMARC records to the DNS server through your hosting provider (a service provider that enables you to set up websites on the internet.
+Usually, a technical person can publish the required SPF, DKIM and DMARC records to the DNS server through your hosting provider (a service provider that enables you to set up websites on the internet.
 For example, Cloudflare, GoDaddy etc.).
+Our email security configurator helps you create the correct email security DNS records through helpful tutorials based on your hosting provider, this is included in our Level 2 (Advanced Security) subscription.

 Even though these protections are not fool-proof they can make your domain less susceptible to impersonation attacks or email fraud.

 Don’t wait for an attack to happen.
-Sign up for a free trial of Bewica today to start protecting your organisation from cybercriminals.
+Get started with a free account of Bewica today to start protecting your organisation from email spoofing / impersonation.